federoque/DoSomethingApp/README.md

 docker-compose up

-Once the image creation is completed and the container is created, open a browser tab on http://localhost:3000
+Once the image creation is completed and the container is created.
+It wil run on port 3000 (open a browser tab on http://localhost:3000)